SMU-DotNetSociety/SMU-DotNetSociety.github.io/blog/_posts/2019-01-30-year-in-review.markdown

 image: ../assets/images/DOTNET_YEAR_IN_REVIEW_2018_SEM_1_Final.png
 ---

-Take a look at what happened with *.Hack* with our Semester in Review, AY2018/2019, Term 1
+Take a look at what happened with *SMU .Hack* with our Semester in Review, AY2018/2019, Term 1

 <img src="{{ site.baseurl }}/assets/images/DOTNET_YEAR_IN_REVIEW_2018_SEM_1_Final.png">